 Medical Marijuana: State Of Michigan Outlines New Procedures And Requirements For Medical Marijuana Facility Licensing

 Drivers Beware: A Seemingly Safe And Legal Driving Maneuver Could Come With Potentially Life-Changing Hazards

 Disabled Veterans Property Tax Exemption Complicates Revocable Trust Planning

 DISCLAIMER: Because of the generality of this update, the information provided herein may not be applicable in all situations and should not be acted upon without specific legal advice based on particular situations.

 Trending Michigan News:

-Microsoft to move Michigan technology center to Detroit
+Microsoft to Move Technology Center to Downtown Detroit

 Barns on $1.1M hobby farm have enough room for helicopter, other toys